-The clearomizer was unveiled in 2009, but actually came from a previous deign of a ‘cartomizer’ (which we’ll discuss in a sec).
+The clearomizer was unveiled in 2009 but actually came from a previous design of a ‘cartomizer’ (which we’ll discuss in a sec).
 The benefit to the user was instantly apparent: it included the wick, e-liquid chamber and coil as a single component.

 Some clearomizers use different wicking systems.
 Some wicks rely on gravity to draw in e-liquid and others rely on capillary action.
 But all essentially do the same job: they draw in e-liquid that is then heated by a coil.